Operation Rescue New Zealand

-Operation Rescue New Zealand was a short-lived New Zealand anti-abortion civil disobedience group (1988–1993), partly formed from Wellington and Christchurch "Pro-Life Action Groups", but initiated by a group of four young men who first sought to "rescue" unborn children prayerfully and not violently.
-The group was at first of similar overseas operations being done.
-The first New Zealand "rescue attempt" occurred outside Parkview Clinic in Wellington in October 1988 by four men: Columban and Fintan Devine, Brendan and John Greally.
-Operation Rescue NZ later assumed much of its philosophy from Joseph Scheidler's Pro-Life Action League, more so from Joan Andrews-Bell's "Operation Rescue" (now "Operation Save America").
+Operation Rescue New Zealand was a short-lived New Zealand anti-abortion civil disobedience group (1988–1993), partly formed from Wellington and Christchurch groups known as pro-life action groups.
+It was originally initiated by a group of four young men who first sought to "rescue" unborn children through prayer and non-violent means.
+The first New Zealand "rescue attempt" occurred outside Parkview Clinic in Wellington in October 1988, involving four men: Columban and Fintan Devine, Brendan and John Greally.
+Operation Rescue NZ later adopted much of its philosophy from Joseph Scheidler's Pro-Life Action League, more so from Joan Andrews-Bell's Operation Rescue (now Operation Save America).
 It was formally established in different regions by well known abortion opponents Mary O'Neill (South), John Greally (Central) and Phil O'Connor (North), but only after a series of "rescues" involving the four mentioned above.

-The publicity stirred a few others outside the organisation to conduct private rescues, most notably, Aucklander Ross Bolton.
-Inspired by the actions of the first few "rescuers", joined in "rescuing" repeatedly and regularly, travelling throughout New Zealand to "warn politicians", engage with media, and challenge abortion opponents to sort out their response to what he was doing.
+The publicity stirred a few outsiders to conduct private rescues, of which Aucklander Ross Bolton was most known.
+Inspired by the actions of the first few, Ross Bolton and his followers started blockading abortion clinics in order to stop women from obtaining abortions.
+This resulted in him being sent to prison four times, serving over 40 weeks in jail from August 1987.
+Bolton hired older men mainly for his "missions" because 'older men have little to lose by going to jail for trespassing'.
+However, he was left seen as a fanatic and ignored by many public and religious figures.